TOP 10 Countries by Tertiary Education Attainment (25–64, 2025)

 Who leads the world in tertiary attainment among adults?

-Based on OECD and World Bank data around 2023–2024 (projected into 2025), the highest shares of adults 25–64 with tertiary education are found in a group of mostly high-income, knowledge-intensive economies.
+Using the latest official OECD 2024 values published in Education at a Glance 2025, the highest shares of adults aged 25–64 with tertiary education are concentrated in a group of high-income, knowledge-intensive economies.

 Why look at younger and older generations separately?